Graylog2/documentation/pages/searching/decorators.rst

 Pipeline Decorator
 ^^^^^^^^^^^^^^^^^^
-The pipeline decorator provides a way to decorate messages by processing them with an existing :doc:`processing pipeline <pipelines>`.
+The pipeline decorator provides a way to decorate messages by processing them with an existing :doc:`processing pipeline </pages/pipelines>`.
 In contrast to using a processing pipeline, changes done to the message by the pipeline are not persisted.
 Instead, the pipeline is used at search time to modify the *presentation* of the message.